 Fr.
 Anthony P. Sauer, S.J., Academy

-On October 8, 2016 St. Ignatius College Preparatory President Edward Reese, S.J. announced the creation of the Fr.
+On October 8, 2016, St. Ignatius College Preparatory President Edward Reese, S.J. announced the creation of the Fr.
 Anthony P. Sauer, S.J.
-Academy, a full scholarship junior high school program beginning August 2017 with its first class of 6th graders.
+Academy, a full scholarship junior high school program which began in August 2017 with its first class of 6th graders.

 Named after St. Ignatius president Anthony P. Sauer, S.J. who served between 1979 and 2006, the academy will offer 6th, 7th and 8th grade boys and girls from economically disadvantaged backgrounds a Catholic, Jesuit education with the expectation that these Academy Scholars will matriculate directly into SI as high school students.

 Fr.
-Sauer Academy Scholars will be accepted based on their academic ability, elementary school recommendations and demonstrated financial need and will take part in an extended school day and an 11-month school year.
+Sauer Academy Scholars are accepted based on their academic ability, elementary school recommendations and demonstrated financial need and take part in an extended school day and an 11-month school year.

-The Academy will be housed on SI’s main campus and will begin with 25 to 30 sixth graders, with the addition of one new grade over each of the next two years.
+The Academy is housed on SI’s main campus and will begin with 25 to 30 sixth graders, with the addition of one new grade over each of the next two years.

 Often, students we admit into SI from underserved communities are not academically ready to take full advantage of what we have to offer and are not fully acclimated to the rigors of an academic program until their junior year.
 The purpose of the Academy is to ensure that these scholars are at or above grade level as they enter SI.

-Further, the Academy will help address the injustice of the educational divide.
+Further, the Academy helps to address the injustice of the educational divide.
 While not a cure-all, education is the best means for addressing disparities in wealth, preparing students for academic success and giving them opportunities for growth.
 It is incumbent upon all Jesuit schools to provide programs to meet the challenges of the most disadvantaged among us.

 The goal of the program is to attract highly motivated students who might qualify for the USDA’s Supplemental Nutrition Assistance Program (SNAP).
 We expect that Fr.
 Sauer Academy scholars will have at least one adult who is committed to their education, who will be part of their application process, and who will be with them as they go through school.

-While applications from students of all faith backgrounds and denominations will be accepted, the best applicants will be industrious 5th grade Catholic boys and girls with demonstrated financial need attending public school.
+While applications from students of all faith backgrounds and denominations will be accepted, the best applicants will be industrious 5th grade Catholic boys and girls who live in San Francisco with demonstrated financial need attending public school.

 Because the Fr.
-Sauer Academy is as much a part of SI as our Campus Ministry program or Athletic department, it will be on SI’s campus in the classrooms and recreational area of the school’s Choral Wing thus creating the Academy’s own space.
-This will be reflected in a refined Campus Master Plan.
+Sauer Academy is as much a part of SI as our Campus Ministry program or Athletic department, it is located on SI’s campus in the classrooms and recreational area of the school’s Choral Wing, thus giving the Academy its own space.

 Frequently Asked Questions